whitehorse0/docker-compose-node-express-mysql/README.md

 ## Route Groups

 Route groups allow you to share route attributes, such as middleware or namespaces, across a large number of routes without needing to define those attributes on each individual route.
-Shared attributes are specified in an array format as the first parameter to the `$router->group` method.

 <a name="route-group-prefixes"></a>